TOPIC

-How ASC 740 Applies to Foreign Tax Provisions
+How ASC 740 Applies to Foreign-Source Income

 Accounting for income taxes under ASC 740 is evolving due to changes in how federal, state, local, and foreign governments levy taxes on a taxpayer’s worldwide income.
+The market’s most powerful tax provision software provides tax practitioners with an accurate calculation, intuitive design, and thorough footnotes.
+See how Bloomberg Tax Provision untangles ASC 740’s complexity.

-There are two fundamental issues when dealing with income tax on activities outside of the U.S.
+There are two fundamental issues when dealing with income tax on activities outside of the U.S.:

 This page focuses primarily on the U.S. taxation of international operations.

-Worldwide versus territorial systems
+Worldwide vs. territorial systems

 However, exceptions to this general rule existed where U.S. tax would be imposed on some or all of the earnings of a U.S. corporation’s foreign subsidiaries prior to these events.

-General U.S. International Framework
+General U.S. international framework

 At the highest level, the basic framework for U.S. tax on international activities is focused on a few key dimensions:

-• The source of the income, i.e., U.S. versus foreign
+• The source of the income, i.e., U.S. vs. foreign

 • The type of entity with the income-producing activity, i.e., branch/partnership or corporation